The Adventures of Beekle: The Unimaginary Friend: Awards and reception

 The book was recognized by the American Library Association with the 2015 Caldecott Award, citing its "fine details, kaleidoscopic saturated colors, and exquisite curved and angular lines to masterfully convey the emotional essence of this special childhood relationship" and as an ALSC Notable Book for Children.
 Several of the Caldecott committee members were so enthusiastic about the book that they, along with Santat got tattoos of imagery from the book.

 The book received mostly positive critical reception.
 Common Sense Media gave the book 5 stars and rated the book as appropriate for ages 3 and up with an A+ rating for educational value.
-In a starred review Mary Elam writing in School Library Journal said the book "a terrific addition to any library."
+In a starred review Mary Elam, writing in School Library Journal, said that the book "a terrific addition to any library".